loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 });
 ```

-Run the test suite and watch the test to fail.
+Run the test suite and watch the test fail.

 In the next step, copy the default Sequence implementation to a new project file `src/server/sequence.ts`: